Haiyang-W/haiyang-w.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Haiyang Wang (汪海洋), the 5-th year Ph.D at Peking University (PKU), advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
-Before starting Ph.D., I received my bachelor’s degree from the Zhiyuan College in Shanghai Jiaotong University (SJTU).
+Before starting Ph.D., I received my bachelor’s degree from the Zhiyuan College in Shanghai Jiaotong University (SJTU), supervised by [Prof. Cewu Lu](https://www.mvig.org/).

 My research interests focus on machine learning and computer vision, particularly in exploring machine learning for AGI.
 This includes fundamental neural network architecture designing, large language modeling, unified visual modeling, multi-modal understanding, and other topics related to foundation models.

 Here are several research areas I worked on:
-* Designing neural network architecture of foundation models.
+* Designing neural network architecture for foundation models.
 * Unified computation framework for general visual modeling.
-* 3D perception (Lidar + Camera) in autonomous driving.
+* 3D scene understanding (Lidar + Camera) for autonomous driving and robotic.

 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail.